| One

 single enterprise has the resources to deal with

 all the issues they face.
-Very large enterprises
+Today, very large enterprises

-are prone to fail under the weight of their own complexity.
+are failing under the weight of their own complexity and as the consequence of their isolation.

 Networks of enterprises are far more likely to accomplish